 Great job!
 You’ve managed your debt very well and built a credit score to be proud of.
 You’re financially literate and you manage your personal finances well.
 You only apply for credit when you really need it.
 You hardly ever miss a payment and your credit card balances are probably quite low.

 In this credit score range, you won’t be turned down for credit.
 Your hard work and debt management skills have unlocked lower interest rates and premium credit card rewards.
-You may not get that coveted Business Platinum Card from American Express, but you still get access to premium products at lower rates with better rewards.
+You may not get that coveted BMO eclipse Visa Infinite Privilege credit card, but you still get access to premium products at lower rates with better rewards.

 Well done, young grasshopper!
 You have good credit.
 Sure, it could be better.
-But you’re still ahead of the average Canadian credit score.
 You’ve probably missed a payment here and there.
 Maybe that credit card you forgot about was sent to collections.

 Or maybe you’ve never missed a payment or defaulted, but you’re simply carrying higher balances on your credit cards month over month.
 You’ve made some mistakes, but nothing you can’t bounce back from.